 It would be interesting to determine how many island cultures take to the sky spiritually, versus the sea.
-My theory is that the creation of terraced rice fields enabled the Balinese to cultivate their rice at higher altitudes than other island-based, rice-oriented cultures.
+My theory is that the creation of terraced rice fields enabled the Balinese to cultivate their rice at higher altitudes than other island-based cultures.

 Had they cultivated rice only at the lower altitudes they’d be closer to the sea and might have included aspects of the sea into their spiritually.
 But that’s not the case.
 They remain an animistic and Hindu culture and Mount Agung and the other volcanos remain critically important to the world view of the Balinese people.